openguild-labs/dot-agent-kit/README.md

 <br/>
 **Polkadot AI Agent Kit** is an open-source library designed to build AI Agents that interact with the Polkadot ecosystem.
 The library provides tools for wallet management, cross-chain transactions, NFT interactions, DeFi integrations, and interactions with Asset Hub and parachains such as People Chain and Kusama Chain.
 The project will be archived under the **[OpenGuild](https://github.com/openguild-labs)** organization upon completion.

-- All packages can be found in: https://www.npmjs.com/settings/polkadot-agent-kit/packages
+- NPM package can be found here: https://www.npmjs.com/package/@polkadot-agent-kit/sdk

 ## 📦 Project Overview